No other organisation can match our experience with lithium-ion battery management systems for extreme environments. Our

 Ambient-pressure electronics are commonplace in the subsea industry, but few have been designed for the greatest depths.
 In 2011, UUTech engineers developed a first-of-a-kind 11,000m pressure-tolerant lithium-ion battery for the Deepsea Challenger submersible.
 This modular system of 96 individually-connectorized man-portable 1kWh modules is divided into six redundant power buses, and incorporates water-cooled fast charging to enable the rapid turnaround required between dives.
 The entire battery and power distribution system was extensively pressure-tested, and ultimately supported James Cameron's historic dive to the Marianas Trench.

 Other, wildly different programs have equally demanding requirements.
 When several remotely-operated telescopes at the high domes of the Antarctic plateau went dark - after their generators could no longer support failed battery systems through a sunless winter - UUTech engineers designed, tested, and deployed retrofit switchgear to replace the failed components.
 Average winter temperatures of -70°C (-94°F) are cold enough to corrupt many types of programmable memory, so discrete circuitry was developed to maintain basic functionality in case of unplanned freezing of the BMS.
-The batteries that were previously being replaced every year have been operating continuously for many years since our retrofit switchgear was installed.
+The batteries that were previously being replaced every year have been operating continuously for many years since this equipment was installed.

-Current projects include a pressure-tolerant lithium-ion BMS for AUVs.
+Available technologies include a pressure-tolerant lithium-ion BMS for AUVs.
 Due to rapidly-changing technology and regulatory requirements, we don't build or sell complete battery packs.
 Instead, we maintain a library of previously-qualified designs that we can leverage to deliver a tightly-integrated BMS to meet your specific requirements.
 We can also work with you or your battery manufacturer to advise on packaging, enclosure design, connector selection, and pressure compensation systems.
 Common features of the BMS we offer include web-based monitoring, battery charger control, remote reprogramming, two-stage switching of capacitive loads, and control of power distribution systems.

 We routinely implement fallback and failsafe techniques as required by the application - from redundant controller arbitration, to defensive programming of software routines, to multiply-redundant communications networks and isolated power buses.
-Previous systems have used Ethernet, CANbus, and RS-485 interfaces, and others are also possible.
+Previous systems have used Ethernet, CANbus, and RS-485 interfaces, and other interfaces are also possible.
 Our designs incorporate all necessary features for battery packs to be certified under UN 38.3, IATA, UL, and many country-specific regulations.

 Click the e-mail envelope at the top-right to send us a message.
 We can answer any questions you have, or set up a call to discuss your application today.